lw9391/santander_scraper/README.md

 manually from build/distribution.
 Run the application using the `SantanderScraper` script with your account number and password as command line arguments.
 Script is located in `SantanderScraper-1.0-SNAPSHOT/bin` in whatever location you unzip it.

+### Acceptance Test
+`src/test/resources/scraper/credentials.sample` contains an example file with credentials that is need for running acceptance test.
+Remove `.sample` part from filename and provide your bank credentials according to template.
+Git won't track `credentials` file.